finos/symphony-bdk-python/docsrc/markdown/health_service.md

 ## How to use
-The central component for the Health Service is the `UserService` class, it exposes the service APIs endpoints mentioned above.
+The central component for the Health Service is the `HealthService` class, it exposes the service APIs endpoints mentioned above.
-The service is accessible from the`SymphonyBdk` object by calling the `users()` method:
+The service is accessible from the`SymphonyBdk` object by calling the `health()` method:

 ```python
 class HealthMain: